Overview of Bungo Stray Dogs:

 When I watched the first episode of Bungo Stray Dogs it was firmly with the view that I was watching the anime and I wasn’t watching for the references that are heavily interwoven into the story.

 So I watched.
 And within the first few minutes just fell over laughing.
 The opening scene with Atsushi starving by the river and deciding to rob the next person who comes by.
 Then the motorcycle screams past and you see him realise that was never going to happen.
 Then the military group.
 Lastly, we see the floating legs going down the river.
 It was a beautifully written piece of comedy and the timing was perfect and the predictability of it and yet the still refreshing reveal just hit the spot.

 I abruptly stopped the episode and rewatched the sequence.
 And laughed again.
-A few episodes in to this show I introduced it to someone else with the clear warning that, the first few minutes are golden, everything after is a bit hit and miss.
+A few episodes into Bungo Stray Dogs and I introduced it to someone else with the clear warning that, the first few minutes are golden, everything after is a bit hit and miss.